melikaarz/deep-learning-with-python-practice/README.md

 # Deep Learning with Python — Practice Repository

-This repository contains **notes, exercises, assignments, and notebook implementations** created while studying the book:
+This repository contains **lesson notebooks, practice exercises, and homework assignments** completed while studying the book:

 > Deep Learning with Python
 > by François Chollet

-The purpose of this repository is to document my learning process and hands-on practice in deep learning and neural networks using TensorFlow/Keras.
+The purpose of this repository is to document the concepts, implementations, and exercises covered in each lesson throughout the learning process.

 ## 📑 Contents
-- Chapter notebooks
-- Chapter expriments notebooks
+- Lesson notebooks
+- Homework assignments
-- practice notebooks
+- Practice exercises
+- Deep learning experiments

 ## 🛠️ Tools & Technologies
 - Python